Top WordPress Plugins for 2019

 There are many caching plugins available and WP Super Cache is one of the best.

-Elementor is more of a web design tool but comes as plugin for WordPress.
+Elementor is more of a web design tool but comes as a plugin for WordPress.
 I have been using Elementor for my web design for around a year now.

 It’s a drag and drop page building tool which gives you much more freedom with design and layouts compared to standard purchased themes.
+Check out Elementor’s Hello theme for a complete package.

 There are loads of templates, blocks and modules you can use on your design/website, or you can create your own.
-The standard version is free, however the Pro version is around $50 for a year.
+The standard version is free, however, the Pro version is around $50 for a year.
 The Pro version offers additional modules and features and is well worth the price.